szabgab/slides/python/functions.md

 * Minimum
 * Maximum

-## Exercise: Pascal triangle
+## Exercise: Pascal's triangle
 {id: exercise-pascal-triangle}

-* Create a file called **pascal_triangle.py** that given a number N on the command line will print the first N rows of the Pascal triangle.
+* Create a file called **pascal_triangle.py** that given a number N on the command line will print the first N rows of the [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle).

-## Exercise: Pascal triangle functions
+## Exercise: Pascal's triangle functions
 {id: exercise-pascal-triangle-functions}

 * Create a file called **pascal_triangle_functions.py** that will do exactly as the previous one, but this time make sure you have these functions: